JoryHogeveen/view-admin-as/readme.txt

 Or search for "View Admin As" via your plugins menu.

-= Recommended Requirements =

-* WordPress 4.0 or greater (Though I always recommend to update to the latest version!)

 = Minimum Requirements =

-* WordPress 3.5 or greater (3.8+ recommended because of design, this plugin doesn't incorporate all styles of versions prior to WP 3.8)
+* WordPress 4.1 or greater (Though I always recommend to update to the latest version!)

 == Frequently Asked Questions ==